 The Frank Fehr Brewing Company became a part of the Central Consumers Corporation in 1901.
 In 1911, it opened a second facility in the former Schaefer-Meyer brewery at Logan and Lampton streets.
 3

-Prohibition to alcohol consumption began to take root during the 19th century as prohibitionists, led by pietistic Protestants, tied alcoholism to family violence and saloon-based political corruption.
-Communities nationwide began to introduce alcohol prohibition measures and gained a national grass roots base through the Woman’s Christian Temperance Union and later the Anti-Saloon League.
-Opposition to prohibition, led by Catholic and German Lutheran communities, was marginalized by the United State’s entry into the First World War against Germany and by a succession of state-wide alcohol prohibition laws.
+Prohibition of alcohol consumption began to take root during the 19th century as prohibitionists, led by pietistic Protestants, tied alcoholism to family violence and saloon-based political corruption.
+Communities nationwide began to introduce alcohol prohibition measures and gained a national grassroots base through the Woman’s Christian Temperance Union and later the Anti-Saloon League.
+The opposition to prohibition, led by Catholic and German Lutheran communities, was marginalized by the United States’s entry into the First World War against Germany and by a succession of state-wide alcohol prohibition laws.

 The conversion of the brewery into a cold storage facility was a wise move as Kentucky voters narrowly approved a state constitutional amendment to ban the sale and distribution of alcohol in the state in November 1919, two months before prohibition began nationwide after the passage of the Eighteenth Amendment to the United States Constitution.
 1

-Frank Fehr Cold Storage was acquired by the Kentucky Refrigerating Company in 1927.
-Kentucky Refrigerating went bankrupt in 1931 and the complex was purchased out of foreclosure by the Merchants Ice and Cold Storage Company for $249,999 in August.
+The Kentucky Refrigerating Company acquired Frank Fehr Cold Storage in 1927.
+Kentucky Refrigerating went bankrupt in 1931, and the Merchants Ice & Cold Storage Company purchased the complex out of foreclosure for $249,999 in August.
 8